-- The teacher informs the pupil - The achievement is recorded in SIMS in the pupil's record - The teacher may write a comment in the pupil's diary for parents to read - Printouts of points are stuck into Home Study Diaries each month - Parents receive notification of the achievement points on the Parent App.
+- The teacher informs the pupil - The achievement is recorded in SIMS in the pupil's record - The teacher may write a comment in the pupil's diary for parents to read.

 Pupils who achieve full attendance for a month are awarded 4 achievement points by the School Welfare Officer.